 Remember to #bakerita if you try the recipe!

 This quick and easy Blackberry Crisp Tart has an oatmeal crust, a layer of quick blackberry chia jam, and fresh blackberries!
 It's perfect with vanilla ice cream.
 This simple recipe is gluten-free, refined sugar-free and vegan.

 For the filling

-- Add blackberries, maple syrup, and tapioca starch to a medium bowl and toss until coated.
+Halves the remaining blackberries and toss with the maple syrup and tapioca starch in a medium bowl.
 Set the blackberries aside while you make the crust.

 - Add the almond flour, oats, maple syrup, baking powder, and salt to a different bowl and whisk until combined.
 Add the coconut oil and use your fingers to work it in until coarse crumbs form and the mixture holds together when pressed.

-- Remove a heaping ½ cup of the crumbs for the topping and pour the remaining crumbs into the bottom of a 9.5-inch tart pan with a removable bottom.
-Press the dough evenly into the pan.
-Pour the blackberries over the prepared crust.
+Remove a heaping ½ cup of the crumbs for the topping and pour the remaining crumbs into the bottom of the prepared pan.
+Press the dough evenly down into the pan.

 - Bake for 40-45 minutes or until the filling is bubbling and the crust is lightly brown.
 At around 20 minutes, tent the tart with foil to prevent it from getting too brown.
 Let cool completely before slicing and serving.

 Honey can be substituted for the maple syrup if you're not vegan.